http://localhost:8081/api/greeting

 -

-Click the curved yellow arrow again to complete the flow.
-Notice that the Mule debugger pane is now empty because the process has completed.
+Click the Next processor again to complete the flow.
+The Mule debugger pane is now empty because the process is complete.

 -